🖊️ 12—Electronic & Tech Legends

 📰 📅 2017 Report: In Romania, a collector found a WWII German Enigma machine at a flea market—originally purchased for $114.
 This rare cipher device, discovered in a mathematician's possession, later sold for $51,620.
 Its rarity and historical significance make it a priceless artifact.

-These inspiring discoveries reveal the untapped potential of everyday spaces as hidden treasure troves.
-Explore the top 40 finds below the ad
+These discoveries reveal the untapped potential of everyday spaces as hidden treasure troves.
+Explore the top 40 treasure topics below ↓

 Vintage treasure-hunt advertising in retro cityscape.